Check out these 15 HIIT moves you can pull off at home.

 4. Plank jack

 How to do it: Start in a plank with ankles together.
-Be sure your body is in a straight line — from head to heels! — and your abs are tensed.
+Be sure your body is in a straight line — from head to heels! — and your abs are engaged.
 Jump both feet out wide, then back together.
 TBH, it’s like doing horizontal jumping jacks.

 Perform plank jacks for 10–20 seconds before resting for 10 seconds.